St. Elisabeth of Hungary Church and School

 St. Elisabeth of Hungary Church and School, originally known as St. Elizabeth Church and School, is a Catholic church and elementary school located in Van Nuys, Los Angeles, California.
 The church and school are named in honor of Elizabeth of Hungary.

 Founded in 1919, it is the oldest Roman Catholic parish in the central San Fernando Valley.
 The current church building was dedicated in 1950.

 The church gained some notoriety as part of the sexual abuse scandal in the Catholic archdiocese of Los Angeles after Father Michael Baker was reassigned to the parish from 1987 to 1991.
-Since 2015, the church has been led by its tenth pastor, Rogationist priest Father Vito DiMarzio.
+Since 2023, the church has been led by its eleventh pastor, Rogationist priest Father Shinto Sebastian.

 History

 Early history

 The parish of St. Elisabeth was founded in 1918 as a mission of the Holy Trinity Church (now known as St. Robert Bellarmine) in Burbank.
 Rev. Victor M. Egas was the first pastor.
 When he arrived in 1919, the central San Fernando Valley had no Catholic church and no priest's residence.
 He organized the parish which began with 103 families.
 He also supervised the construction of a church building.
 The new church building was designed by D. Piepenstock.
 A ceremony of benediction was held for the laying of the cornerstone in November 1919.

 The church was dedicated on March 14, 1920.
 Bishop John Joseph Cantwell officiated at the ceremony and consecrated the new church.

 Rev. C.A.
 Kimmons took over as pastor at the end of 1920.
 Kimmons was reassigned in March 1924.

 Rev. Edmond Keohan, a native of County Waterford, Ireland, was the pastor from 1924 until his death in April 1947.